SoftalkAppleProject/datasets_top30/README.md

 <img src="https://raw.githubusercontent.com/SoftalkAppleProject/datasets_top30/master/images/LoRes_Peter_Caylor_handsoff_Softalk_megascans_to_Jim_Salmons.jpg" width="420" align="left" hspace="10" border="1" />Peter "Lo-res" Caylor is a founding, mega-helpful volunteer on the grassroots **Softalk Apple Project** from its very beginning.
 He selflessly donated his personal scan of most of the issues of Softalk, then worked diligently with us to secure and scan the remaining issues.
 While this initial "Caylor Foundation scans" are non-archival quality for the most part -- being quick photocopies of some pretty beat issues, etc. -- Peter's contribution did allow the STAP project to get a quick start on our own and postdoc research collaborators' activities.

-In the photo here, Peter hands off his initial scans to STAP project co-founder, Jim Salmons, at an informal ceremony at Bertha's in Baltimore following the STAP's attendance and project demo at the *Museums and the Web 2014* conference.
+In the photo here, Peter on the left hands off his initial scans to STAP project co-founder, Jim Salmons, at an informal ceremony at Bertha's in Baltimore following Jim's attendance and FactMiners/STAP project demo at the *Museums and the Web 2014* conference.

 Needing a subject to exercise his growing skills and interest in Decision Support Systems, Peter had the great idea to OCR and transcribe the Softalk Apple Top 30 lists as a dataset as part of a professional development course he is taking.
 His clever "homework" assignment was to create an Excel spreadsheet-based forecasting model to predict the Top 30 list for the unpublished "49th issue" of Softalk that would have appeared for September 1984.